RyanStrange/BookBotPublic/README.md

 This process would be much more simplified with something like Selenium, which is something we discussed implementing for a refactor of our project.

-Thanks for reading, this project was one of the first times I fell in love with using software to create things, and was a huge factor in me choosing Software Engineering over Mech or Elec!
+Thanks for reading, this project was one of the first things that made me fall in love with coding, and was a huge factor in me choosing Software Engineering over Mech or Elec!